yashheda5/TradeMark-Search-Platform-/README.md

 * User-Friendly Interface: </br>
 The application features a user-friendly interface that makes navigating search results and filters intuitive.
 The design emphasizes ease of use, ensuring users can effectively interact with the app without encountering difficulties.

-## How It Works
-* Search Component: Users input their search query into the search bar.
-This action triggers a request to the Trademarkia API to find trademarks that match the query.

-* API Integration: The performSearch function in api.js handles this by sending a POST request to the Trademarkia API.
-This request includes the user’s search query along with any additional parameters needed for the search.

-* Data Handling: Once the API responds, the App.js component processes the received data.
-It extracts the unique filter options (e.g., owners, law firms, attorneys, and statuses) from the search results and updates the component’s state accordingly.

-* Filtering: Users can then apply filters using the Filter component.
-This component allows them to refine the search results based on criteria such as owners, law firms, attorneys, and trademark statuses (e.g., Registered, Pending, Abandoned).
-The application dynamically updates the results based on these filters.

-* Display: The filtered trademark data is rendered by the Cards component.
-Each card presents the trademark information in a structured format, including an image, details such as the mark’s name, current owner, registration number, registration date, status, and a brief description.

 ## 🎯 Live Demo